 The Complaint fails to present a basis for a finding of misconduct.
-To the extent Complainant's allegations concern the substance of the Subject Judge's official actions, rulings, findings, and orders in the above-described case, the allegations are directly related to the merits of the Subject Judge's decisions or procedural rulings.
+To the extent Complainant's allegations concern the substance of the Subject Judge's official actions, rulings, findings, report and recommendations, and orders in the above-described cases, the allegations are directly related to the merits of the Subject Judge's decisions or procedural rulings.
 Judicial-Conduct Rule 11(c)(1)(B).
-Complainant's remaining claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judge abused the judicial process, acted to protect colleagues, or otherwise engaged in misconduct.
+Complainant's remaining claims are based on allegations lacking sufficient evidence to raise an inference that the Subject Judge made false statements, was biased, or otherwise engaged in misconduct.
 Judicial-Conduct Rule 11(c)(1)(D).
 For these reasons, this Complaint is DISMISSED.